Iron-on Vinyl: Which Side Faces Down the Cutting Mat?

 When washing HTV-printed garments, stay away from harsh detergents.
 Stay away from detergents with many special additives that advertise: whiten, fight stains, or bright colors.
 Only use a mild detergent in iron-on vinyl shirts.
 Also, do not use bleach and do not use a fabric softener on it.

-Do Not Iron the Iron-on Vinyl Directly
+Do Not Iron The Iron-On Vinyl Directly

 As mentioned earlier, you can’t expose iron-on vinyl to heat.
 This means you should not iron on the vinyl directly.
 When pressing garments with HTV print, avoid the decal part.
 Just iron the whole shirt as it is but skip the decal part.

-Project Ideas Using Iron-on Vinyl
+Project Ideas Using Iron-On Vinyl

 At this point, we have clearly established that the shiny side of the vinyl should go down to the cutting mat.
 Now that you know that, you can create any heat transfer vinyl project you like.
 Here are project inspirations you can try at home: